 - Rest until they are healed.

 I went to CVS and bought some Bag Balm for $10 in the skincare aisle.
 It’s an old remedy that farmers use on cow udders.
 It’s also done wonders for my feet.
-However, you don’t want to continuously Bag Balm your dog’s paws.
+However, you don’t want to continuously Bag Balm your dog’s paws unless your dog has dry dog paws.
 Soft paws are not a benefit – they need to be tough!

 I also bought Paw Tectors booties because he was wearing through our socks too quickly between doing his business outside and his nails (though clipped).
 He hates them, but they seem to work for very short periods of time.
 I do grow tired of putting them back on multiple times per outside adventure.